-In this post, I’m going to tell you the simplest answer of how to invest your first Rs 1,000 in the stock market.
+In this post, I’m going to tell you the simplest answer to how to invest your first Rs 1000 in the stock market.
 It’s a no-brainer way.
-Further, for the method described here, you don’t need to be an expert or any help from the financial advisors to invest your first Rs 1,000 in the stock market.
+Further, for the method described here, you don’t need to be an expert or any help from financial advisors to invest your first Rs 1,000 in the stock market.

 Quick Note: Here, I’m not going to discuss how to open brokerage accounts.
 I’m assuming that you have already had set up your demat and trading accounts.
-If you haven’t, then read this post to learn how to choose the best stock broker.
+If you haven’t, then read this post to learn where to open your demat and trading account.

 In addition, do not worry about the technicalities like how to buy/sell using your trading account initially.
-Once you are ready to invest, you can learn all these within 20 minutes using different sources on the internet.
-(I have also written a couple of articles on how to invest using ICICI direct, SBI smart etc).
+Once you are ready to invest, you can learn all these within 15-20 minutes using different sources on the internet.
 These days, purchasing stock is even a lot easier compared to booking an online train ticket on IRCTC.
-All you need is a phone/laptop, internet connection, brokerage accounts and some cash in your saving account.
+All you need is a phone/laptop, an internet connection, brokerage accounts, and some cash in your savings account.

 Now that I’ve cleared the basics, let’s learn how to invest your first Rs 1,000 in the stock market.
 Further, please read this post till the end as there is a bonus in the last section of this article.